 He is currently a Post-Doctoral Researcher and Performance Physiologist with the University of British Colombia and the Canadian Sport Institute – Pacific.

-In this conversation Gareth and Jason cover many topics centered around Gareth’s PhD dissertation, Applications of Anaerobic Speed Reserve to Elite 800m Running.
+In these conversations Gareth and Jason cover many topics centered around Gareth’s PhD dissertation, Applications of Anaerobic Speed Reserve to Elite 800m Running.
 From a ‘big picture’ perspective they cover topics a variety of topics including asking the right questions and defining the relevant terminology.
 They then zoom-in on determinants of performance, categorizing athletes, and more.

-The final third of the conversation centers around the application of Gareth’s work beyond the 800m, particularly into team sport.
+The second conversation centers around the practical application of Gareth’s work beyond the 800m, particularly into team sport.

 Check out this video for a brief introduction to Anaerobic Speed Reserve…

 PODCAST TIME STAMPS

 - 11:15 – Developing performance questions

 - 15:45 – The complexity of middle distance

 - 23:45 – Immersion within high performance environments around the World

 - 25.50 – What is anaerobic speed reserve?